-Fans can stand directly behind the visitors' bullpen that's cut into the berm.
+Fans can stand directly behind the visitors' bullpen that's cut into the berm, although you'll be shooed away from doing so during the game.
 The Braves' bullpen is elevated above the right field wall, viewable only from a distance.

 The stadium has a pair of large scoreboards that flank opposite ends of the batter's eye that's in straight away center field.
 To the left is the traditional line scoreboard, which also displays the hitter's spring training batting average and the speed of each pitch.
 In 2010, a high-definition video board was added to the right of the green batter's backdrop.

 There are lots of opportunities to bring home a souvenir, both inside and outside of the stadium.
 The main team shop is a large one behind home plate.
 An additional Braves shop is next to the ticket office, while tents set up on the walkway to and from the parking lot carry primarily shirts and hats.

 Practice Fields The Braves' minor league complex is also a part of the Wide World of Sports Complex.
 Referred to as the Baseball Quadraplex, it's directly behind the main stadium.

 Within the Baseball Quadraplex are four full-sized practice fields.
 They are simply labeled fields 2 through 5.
 Field 1 is at the back of the complex and is a half-field.
 It's also the only field that doesn't have covered seating for spectators.

 Field 5 is not a part of the quad layout, as it's oriented away from the other three full fields, and is the one the big league Braves use some on game day for warming up, as Field 5 is a very short distance behind the right-center field wall of Champion Stadium.
 Because it's the closest practice field to the stadium, it's also the first one you'll arrive at when walking back to the Quadraplex.